ProFormA/proformaxml/Whitepaper_Submission.md

 </xs:complexType>
 ```

-Using the included-task-file element, a task may be attached to a submission ZIP archive as a binary file or a plaintext file.
-The task file itself must be named `task.zip` or `task.xml`, respectively.
-The task must also be placed in the ZIP archive's root directory.
-The purpose of this is to ensure that graders know how and where to find a task in a submission's ZIP archive.
-Alternatively, a task ZIP may be embedded into the submission's XML document.
-This is useful in case submissions are transferred as bare XML rather than ZIP files between the systems involved.
+Using the included-task-file element, a task may be attached to a submission ZIP archive as a plaintext or binary file.
+The task file itself must be named `task.xml` or `task.xml.zip`, respectively.
+The task must also be placed in the ZIP archive's root directory so that grading systems know how and where to find the task.
+Alternatively, a task ZIP file may be encoded to Base64 and embedded into the submission's XML document.
+This is useful when submissions are transferred as bare XML files rather than ZIPs between participating systems.

 The included-task-file has the following attributes: